-Today's photo is just a sample ... a sip, if you will ... of the blossoms on the dogwood tree which graces the front lawn of the place I called Brimm Manor.
+Today's photo is just a sample ... a sip, if you will ... of the blossoms on the dogwood tree which graces the front lawn of Brimm Manor each year, well after the snows have retreated.

-It seemed to outdo itself each year ... and I took great comfort in its abundance ... its splendor ... the quiet beauty that it brought to those who paused to consider it.
-I also did some paintings with it as the subject, and they grace our apartment now.
+It seems to outdo itself each year ... and I take great comfort in its abundance ... its splendor ... the quiet beauty that it brings to those who pause to consider it.
+I've also done some paintings with it as the subject.

 But the poem ...
 I think I sometimes get in the way of the poem by talking too much about it, instead of letting it speak for itself.

 It's a bad habit, I know, and I'm trying to break it.

 Still, there are times when I feel that just a few more words are needed ... to set the stage for the poem ... to give it a bit more depth.

 Let me just say that I was thinking about this poem when I woke up.

 As some of you know, I was reared by my grandparents.
 I learned early, I think, the meaning within the saying, "Absence makes the heart grow fonder."

 There was a certain longing, a searching for explanations where there were none.
 I never knew, precisely, why I grew up with neither of my parents.

 I did have my grandparents at my side, though, guiding me, nudging me on, hoping I would turn out OK.